Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

-where $f^\ast = 2 \pi Lf/c $, $L$ is the LISA arm-length, while the noise parameters $S_\mrm{i}$ and $S_\mrm{a}$ are expressed in relative frequency units.
-A conservative estimate for those values is~\cite{snrtn,scird}
+where $f^\ast = 2 \pi Lf/c $, $L$ is the LISA arm-length, while the noise components $S^\mrm{acc}_{\delta\nu/\nu}(A;f)$ and $S^\mrm{OMS}_{\delta\nu/\nu}(P;f)$ can be found in~\cite{snrtn}, expressed in relative frequency units (thus the index $\delta\nu/\nu$).
+These functions depend on parameters $A$ and $P$, respectively, for which a conservative estimate consistent with current requirement levels for the instrument} is~\cite{snrtn,scird,Flauger:2020qyi}

-The $T$ channels is the so-called {\it null} channel which greatly suppresses the GW signal, and for that reason it will not be considered in our analysis.
-These ideal assumptions are relaxed for our second application, where we analyze time-series data with simulated Gaussian bursts as a demonstration of a more realistic noise scenario.
+The $T$ channel is the so-called {\it null} channel, which greatly suppresses the GW signal, and for that reason, it will not be considered in our analysis. { The above assumptions reduce the likelihood computations of Eqs.~(\ref{eq:gaussian_llh}),~(\ref{eq:whittle_llh}), and~(\ref{eq:hypf_whitened}) to just the sum of the likelihoods for the two $A$ and $E$ channels, which under the assumptions above, and for our application in the following section, can be considered uncorrelated.}

 Finally, in order to perform our analysis, we sample the posterior of the parameters with Markov Chain Monte Carlo algorithms, enhanced with \textit{parallel tempering}~\cite{eryn}.
-For all the Sections below we have set-up our sampler with an adjusting temperature ladder of $30$ temperatures, each running with $50$ independent walkers.
+For the applications in the Sections below, we have set up our sampler with an adjusting temperature ladder of $30$ temperatures, each running with $50$ independent walkers.
 We nominally allow for $5\times10^{4}$ samples for the burn-in phase, and $10^{5}$ samples per walker for the parameter estimation phase.